-At surface value, you may think that palliative care and hospice care are the same thing.
+At surface value, you may think that palliative care and hospice care are the same things.
 They’re similar in a lot of ways but they’re not exactly the same by any means.
 It can be quite confusing, but it’s easy to understand once you’ve got your head around it.
 How are palliative care and hospice care different?

 What does palliative care mean?